Cleveland railroad history: 1950 to 1990

-They paid the CWRO $1.5 million up front.
-Of course, Conrail got a percentage of this money.
-The CWRO at this time was very successful and bought 19 switcher locomotives, which it keeps based at the south end of the welding company.

-Conrail soon paid the welding company for an outdoor barn-sized storage building.
-After the arrangements were made, Conrail gave this building to CWRO, for a fee of course, and made it CWRO's own, personal repair shops.

-In 1984, the Cleveland Union Terminal tracks were sold to the Regional Transit Authority (RTA) as a commuter business.

 1990 to Present

-In 1999, Conrail was split up on June 1 between NS and CSX.
-CSX got the former CCC&StL trackage and the former B&O trackage while NS got the former NYC trackage and PRR trackage.
-The former N&W trackage and the N&SS trackage was bought from the CWRO in 2000 for $2.2 million.

 Conrail

 The Conrail system in Cleveland featured a number of routes and secondary lines.
 The former New York Central Chicago Line was the primary east–west route through Cleveland, with the addition of the former Pennsylvania Railroad's Cleveland line, allowing traffic to and from the Pittsburgh region to pass through to points near Buffalo or Chicago and Detroit.
 The Conrail system also included the former Big Four mainline, as well as the former New York Central Cleveland Short Line, which was a bypass around the congested downtown trackage.
 The Conrail system also included the Randall Secondary, which was the former Erie mainline into Cleveland.
 The Randall Secondary was in a steady decline under Conrail due to the lack of online business.
 The last train to the end of the line in Mantua was in the early 1990s.
 Until the Conrail split, the Randall Secondary saw occasional service to a frozen food plant in Solon, Ohio.

 In the late 1990s, Conrail began several large projects along its system in anticipation of the NS/CSX split.
 These projects included adding a second track to the 100+ year old Marcy Trestle over the Cuyahoga River, the restructuring of the interchange and diamond between the Big Four and Cleveland Short Line, and the addition of a second mainline track on the Big Four mainline from Berea south to the connection with the CSX (former B&O) Chicago Line at Greenwich, Ohio.